HaloZero/FEWD_Curriculum_24/Week_05_Intro_jQuery/10_arrays/README.md

 	3. After 30 min, provide students with HTMl/CSS code to start.
 The remainder of the time should be used to implement the JS code.
 This exercise can carry over into next week if not complete.

-__Bonus__: They will use an .onchange method to give a ranking to the photos between 1 and 5.
+__Bonus__: They will use the change event to give a ranking to the photos between 1 and 5.
 The user should be forwarded to the next image after voting.

 ---